 The successful shortlisted candidates will then play in a round-robin Formal Selection Tournament to decide the final scholarship winners.

-Successful candidates will also need to have performed extremely well in the Entrance Examination on Saturday 18th January 2020.
+Successful candidates will also need to have performed extremely well in the Entrance Examination in January.